 Croatia, with its stunning Adriatic coastline, historic cities, and diverse natural beauty, has increasingly captured the hearts of travellers worldwide over the last decade.
-Since joining the EU (and the Eurozone at the end of 2022), this enchanting country has firmly established itself on the global tourist map.
+Since joining the EU, this enchanting country has firmly established itself on the global tourist map.
 If you're contemplating a journey to Croatia, one of the key questions on your mind is likely about budgeting for your trip.

 Given its growing popularity, the cost of travel in Croatia can vary, largely depending on your travel style and season of visit.
 Despite its increasing appeal, Croatia still manages to maintain a spectrum of affordability that caters to both luxury and budget travellers.